-Save about $1000 (actual savings may vary) a year off your water bill by changing to these water saving habits:
+Save on your water bill by changing to these water saving habits:

-- Convert to a water efficient shower head and save up to $330 a year, based on a household of four having two eight minute showers a day.
+- Convert to a water efficient shower head and save up to $190 a year, based on a household of four having two four minute showers a day.

 - Sweep your driveway instead of hosing and save around $50 a year, based on an average 30 minutes of hosing a week.

-- Use a water efficient washing machine and save around $50 a year, based on five loads of washing a week.
+- Use a 5 star water efficient washing machine and save around $50 a year, based on five loads of washing a week.

 - Reduce the time you water your garden from one hour to only 30 minutes a day and save up to $190 a year, based on watering your garden for 200 days a year.

 - Go to the Living Water Smart website for simple actions to save water in the Darwin region.

 - Read our Saving water - tools of the trade and Six facts about water use fact sheets.

 - Read our Greywater reuse - An alternative water source fact sheet.